gijit/gi/README.md

 basic expressions compile and run.
 For-loops including for-range loops compile and run.

-Much is left to do: maps, structs, switch, interfaces, imports.
-If this is exciting to you, contribute!
+If this is exciting to
+you, contribute!
 Existing TODOs/open issues and polite improvement suggestions can be found here https://github.com/gijit/gi/issues